Cosmo-Tech/webapp-component-ui/README.md

 # WebApp Component UI

-The ***WebApp Component UI*** aims to be a library of [React](https://reactjs.org/) components that can be used for customize/enhance our [Azure Sample Webapp](https://github.com/Cosmo-Tech/azure-sample-webapp).
+The ***Webapp UI components library*** aims to be a library of [React](https://reactjs.org/) components that can be used to customize/enhance our [Azure Sample Webapp](https://github.com/Cosmo-Tech/azure-sample-webapp).

 This project documents and shows how to use the components.

 You can use this project as a component library to build a front-end for your own Digital Twin solution.

 Feel free to contribute to this library.
-More we have components, easier your webapp customization will be.
+The more components we have, the easier your webapp customization will be.

 We use [docz](https://github.com/doczjs/docz) to build our documentation.